We Grow From SeedGolden Bough Tree Farm

 Prunus maackii

 From Manchuria.
 An explosive grower, its satiny bark varies from muted gold to a radiant amber that seems to glow from within.
-The effect contrasts dramatically with snow or in a grove of Birch.
-Also has potential as a rootstock.
-Other features: racemes of fragrant white flowers, fruit for wildlife, few pests and an arctic hardiness.
+Also features racemes of fragrant white flowers, fruit for wildlife, few pests and an arctic hardiness.

 Hydrangea paniculata 'Grandiflora'